getsentry/hackweek-feature-flags/spec/Protocol.md

 ## Public API

-That's the current state and might be changed to be accept a generic `T` type when calling the Public API such as:
+This might be changed to accept a generic `T` type when calling the Public API such as:

 ```dart
 await Sentry.getFeatureFlag<bool>(key, {defaultValue: false, context: {}});
 ```

+Current state:

 Sentry static class